abcAssess/abcAssess-legal/privacy-policy.md

 ## 4. Data Sub-Processors

-### &nbsp;&nbsp;We use a limited number of "Sub-Processors" bound by strict privacy and security standards:
+### We use a limited number of "Sub-Processors" bound by strict privacy and security standards:

 * **MongoDB Atlas:** For secure, encrypted database storage.
 * **Railway:** For secure backend processing and encryption key management.